Kenny Richey: Early life

 Richey was born in the Netherlands to a Scottish mother and an American father.
 He was raised in Edinburgh, Scotland but moved to Ohio to join his father in late 1982.
-He served in the Marines before moving into government-subsidized housing in Columbus Grove.
+He served in the United States Marine Corps before moving into government-subsidized housing in Columbus Grove.
+In 1986, Richey's younger brother Tom shot two people in Washington State during an LSD trip, which resulted in the death of a shop assistant, and was eventually sentenced to 65 years in prison.

 Murder conviction and imprisonment

-On June 30, 1986, a fire broke out in the apartment complex in which Richey lived.
-The fire originated in an apartment where Hope Collins lived with her two-year-old daughter, Cynthia; Cynthia died of smoke inhalation.
+On June 30, 1986, a fire broke out at the Old Farm Village Apartments complex in which Richey lived at 4:15am.
+The fire originated in an apartment where 21-year-old Hope Collins lived with her two-year-old daughter, Cynthia; Cynthia died of smoke inhalation.
+Richey had allegedly earlier offered to babysit Cynthia for Collins in the apartment so she could go out on a date, however Richey would later claim that he refused to look after her when asked by Collins and instead went to his father's apartment to sleep off the effects of prescription drugs and alcohol.
 Prosecutors argued that Richey started the fire and was targeting his ex-girlfriend, Candy Barchet, who lived in the same apartment complex.
-At the death penalty sentencing hearing, evidence was presented regarding Richey's history of mental health problems; a psychologist and social worker testified that Richey had borderline personality disorder, antisocial personality disorder, and histrionic behavior disorder.
+Richey had earlier attended a party at the apartment next door to Collins where he, Barchet and her new boyfriend attended, and was allegedly heard to say Barchet's building "was going to burn" that night by three separate witnesses.

-He was convicted in January 1987 of murder by arson, following which he spent 21 years on death row.
+Richey was convicted in January 1987 of aggravated murder by arson.
+During the trial, he twice rejected plea-bargains which would have avoided the death penalty if he had admitted setting the fire deliberately.At his sentencing hearing, evidence was presented regarding Richey's history of mental health problems; a psychologist and social worker testified that Richey had borderline personality disorder, antisocial personality disorder, and histrionic behavior disorder.
+In a separate case, Hope Collins pleaded guilty to the involuntary manslaughter of her daughter and served 45 days in prison.